 Ranked by Ofcom complaints per 100,000 customers, fewest first.
 A down arrow is below the industry average, up is above, and a dash means Ofcom publishes no figure for that provider (usually because it is below Ofcom's 1.5% market-share reporting threshold).
 A small diagonal arrow shows the past-year trend (↘ improving, ↗ getting worse).

-Ofcom records the typical Curran and Inver, Mid and East Antrim (BT40) download speed at 108 Mbps.
+Ofcom records the typical Curran and Inver (BT40) download speed at 108 Mbps.

 Upgrade nudge

-Room to upgrade in Curran and Inver, Mid and East Antrim (BT40)
+Room to upgrade in Curran and Inver (BT40)

 Only 18% of the 6,500 connections here are on 300Mbps or faster, even though 88% can get gigabit.